 supermanoeuvre is an international award winning architecture and innovation company.
-Operating at the overlap of design and technology combining extensive design experience with the innovative use of computational design, robotics and advanced modes of fabrication.
-These unique skills enable us to deliver unique, culturally valuable and high performing projects that achieve significant material, labour and energy efficiencies..
+Operating at the overlap of design and technology we combine extensive architectural design experience with expertise in computational design, robotics and advanced fabrication methods.
+This enables us to deliver unique, culturally valuable and high performing projects that achieve significant material, labour and energy efficiencies.

-The wholesale use of commercialised production processes and off-the-shelf components has for too long been a determinant of what is possible in architecture.
-In contrast, supermanoeuvre's interest with advanced computational design approaches, emerging fabrication technologies and the rediscovery of artisanal processes enables a renewed pursuit of the non-standard and unique in design.
+supermanoeuvre's investment in advanced computational design approaches, emerging fabrication technologies and the rediscovery of artisanal processes enables a renewed pursuit of the non-standard and unique in design.

 In 2013, supermanoeuvre were commissioned to design a pavilion celebrating the 40th anniversary of Jorn Utzon's magnificent Sydney Opera House.
-Inspired by the seamless integration of design, material, structural and construction logics of Utzon, the pavilion demonstrates the ability of advanced computational design methodologies to embed the constraints of material performance, structural form, part fabrication and assembly logics within the creative processes of the design.
+Inspired by Utzon’s seamless integration of design, material, structural and construction logics, the pavilion demonstrates the ability of advanced computational design methodologies to embed such constraints within the creative processes of the design.
 An approach we call fabrication-aware-form-finding.
 The UTZON/40 pavilion challenges the traditionally linear and compartmentalised workflows of design and construction via the development of an algorithmic design model model that simultaneously negotiates structural shape, part generation and the very machine instruction code necessary to the fabrication of the timber and concrete parts.
 The realisation of new levels of fluidity between the act of design and the processes of production allow for entirely unique without increased time or financial cost.

 Having worked for some of the most celebrated architects in the world on some of the most exciting [and expensive] projects, we got used to having the budgets to do almost anything!
-Since started our own design practice however, we clearly operate under different conditions yet our desire to create amazing architecture has not changed.
+Since starting our own design practice, we clearly operate under different conditions yet our desire to create amazing architecture has not changed.
 Only now we work smarter across the areas of design, fabrication and construction to attain the same outcomes!

 supermanoeuvre's fascination with the development of custom design tools and software therefore stems from a deep desire to include an increasingly diverse set of influences and concerns within the early stages of design.
 Our interest is more than simply improving workflows but is about expanding the architect's skill set ensuring greater logistical control, precision and assurance when the complexity of a project increases.